quebic-source/quebic/README.md

 ```
 ###### Logger
-* Logger provides way to attach logs for perticular request context.
+* Logger provides way to attach logs for particular request context.
 We will discuss more about this logger in later section.
 ```java
 context.logger().info("log info");
 context.logger().error("log error");